-- Used by most students, faculty, and staff to access most library services, including your library record, off-campus access to electronic resources, and Interlibrary loan (ILLiad).
+- Used by most students, faculty, and staff to access most library services, including personal library records, off-campus access to electronic resources, and Interlibrary loan (ILLiad).

 - Your RIN is a nine-digit number, found on your Rensselaer identification card.

-- Your Library PIN is set by the library.
+- Your Library PIN is initially set by the Library.

-- You can change your Library PIN.
-Instructions are sent to the email address in your library record.
+- You may submit a request to reset your PIN.
+Instructions will be sent to the email address in your Library record.

 ILLiad username and password - used to access the ILLiad Interlibrary Loan system